Specialized English: Design and usage

 Specialized English sounds the same as Special English, and it almost is the same.
 Both use a 1500 word core vocabulary, short sentences, and slow delivery (about 90 wpm).
 Special English was developed from about 1959 by Voice of America.
 Specialized was developed from Special in the late 1990s, independently of Voice of America.
 The methodological ethos is identical, but there is a slight difference in the vocabulary, and Specialized is more international.
 VoA is a federal US government department so is restricted from making Special English programs for anything other than VoA's own use.
-Specialized English operates in the civil society sector, and the developers aspire to make programmes for a variety of public service purposes, subject to resources being available.
+Specialized English operates in the civil society sector, and the developers aspire to make programs for a variety of public service purposes, subject to resources being available.
 The developers of Specialized felt they should choose a name that acknowledged both the similarity and the difference.

 The reason that Specialized was developed from Special English has to do with their respective intended usage.
 They are not primarily teaching tools (even though they are popular with listeners as an aid to learning) but communication tools.
 The choice of words in the 1500 word list depends to a degree on what is to be communicated.
 Most of the words are the most frequently learned, most commonly used English words.
 Both tools use these words.
 But many words are chosen for the intended purpose.
 For example, Special English uses words a US government news broadcaster might need, such as Congress, federal, administration, capitalism and recession.
 Specialized replaces some of these words with words used for religious subjects, such as blessing, prayer, miracle, and faith.
 Further revisions of the Specialized English list were made in 2000 and 2007, in the light of experience.
 Still, the overlap of the two vocabularies is 91.3%.
 The Specialized English word list allows greater breadth of meaning in some of the words used in both lists.
 For example, the word joint: